keybraker/csd-wiki/ΜΑΘΗΜΑΤΑ/ΗΥ-225/cheatsheet.md

 >CPIaverage: Clocks per instruction on average<br>
 >Tclock: Time it takes for on clock cycle to finish<br>

-There is a case, in which an architecture has two types of instructions, lets say A, and B which take diffrent ammounts of clocks to finish.
-This means that we have to re-evaluate the equation to this one:
+In the real world an architecture has more than instructions that may take more or less clocks to execute, lets take an example of an architecture with two sets of instructions A and B (which take diffrent ammounts of clocks to finish).

 > texec = ( N*A* * CPI*A* + N*B* * CPI*B* ) * Tclock = Ninstructions * CPIaverage * Tclock

 The problem here lands in the fact that you may have more than two diffrent CP instructions.
 For this reason we take an estimated average and use the same equation as before.

 > CPIaverage = ( N*A* / N*instructions* ) * CPI*A* + ( N*B* / N*instructions* ) * CPI*B*

+And through simple mathematics we get:<br>
+**t*exec* = N*instructions* * CPI*average* * T*clock***